ibm-cloud-docs/Cloudant/offerings/connecting.md

 You can open the {{site.data.keyword.cloudant_short_notm}} Dashboard for your instance by going to the Manage tab of the {{site.data.keyword.cloud_notm}} Dashboard instance details page.
-You can use either the `Launch` or `Launch Cloudant Dashboard` button to open the Dashboard in a new browser tab.
+You can use either the `Launch` or `Launch Cloudant Dashboard` button to open the dashboard in a new browser tab.
 The {{site.data.keyword.cloudant_short_notm}} Dashboard allows you to do the following tasks:

 - Monitor your current consumption of the instance
 - Perform CRUD (create, read, update, delete) on {{site.data.keyword.cloudant_short_notm}} databases, documents, and indexes